dreadwrr/Developer-buddy/README.md

 #                               09/15/2025
-Currently working on a windows edition with python and using powershell find file feature.
-Then build in linux support so it can be run on any system with either linux or windows.
+Currently working on a standalone python edition
-This would use arrays as the main method of manipulation and see some speed improvements.
+This would use arrays as the main method of manipulation and see some speed improvements. mostly for if there are many new files the filesize down would be smaller around 40kb
-Then make a standalone python only version of developer buddy.
-This would bring the filesize down to 30kb as its less lines than bash.

 ![Logo](https://i.imgur.com/sbZa1r3.png)